Wash/face cloths (2, bcz it will take more than 24 hrs to dry). Women, especially will find this useful.

 - A good camera.
 It would be worth it to RENT a camera for this trip.
 You will find your cell phone is OK, but won't be able to capture the animals that are just not willing to walk over to the landrover for your awesome desired shot. www.Sharegrid is a great site because it gives you a MAP where you can see all the options and their prices.
 I would find a DSLR and a telephoto lens.
 Ask if they have weekly prices and explain you are going on a safari. (see notes on "Maasai Mara" page of this site)

 - At least $300 in kenyan shillings.
 Make this conversion at the airport.
 You won't miss the counter on your way to the baggage area.
 It's the best conversion rates.
-This should give you enough for groceries, souveniers, tips and a donation for Kim's place.
+This should give you enough for groceries, souveniers, tips and a donation for your accomodations at the girls home.
 The $450 for the balloon safari will need to be paid in advance.
-Kim reserves that for you but only payment in full will do so.
+Reservations are made only with payment in full.
 Most places take US dollars.
 It's easier for them if they don't have to do the conversion in their head.
-Whatever you don't use, you can convert it back at the airport, or donate a portion of it to Kim before leaving.
+Whatever you don't use, you can convert it back at the airport, or donate a portion of it to the girls home before leaving.
 Makes for inexpensive souvenier tokens, too ;-) *Shadow box /w other artifacts*